The Zimmer Program for partially hyperbolic actions: Proof of the results for semisimple Lie group actions

-From assumptions in Theorem \ref{G-action} there exists a totally Anosov $A$-action of a split Cartan subgroup of $G$ such that the $A$-action preserves the volume.
-We will show that this action satisfies all the properties in Theorem \ref{abelian}.
-By applying Theorem \ref{abelian} gives us that the $A$ action is $C^\infty$ conjugate to a bi-homogeneous action (up to finite cover).
+From assumptions in Theorem \ref{G-action} there exists a totally partially hyperbolic $A$-action of a split Cartan subgroup of $G$, such that the $A$-action contains an accessible element.
+We show below that the volume preservation assumption for a maximal split Cartan subgroup implies volume preservation for the whole $G$-action.
+In particular, $A$-action preserves volume.
+We show in this section that the $A$-action with these properties satisfies all the assumptions of Theorem \ref{abelian}.
+Applying Theorem \ref{abelian} gives us that the $A$ action is $C^\infty$ conjugate to a bi-homogeneous action (up to finite cover).
+Lastly we show that this conjugacy works for the whole $G$-action.
+In the rest of this section we derive all the other statements concerning global rigidity of $G$-actions.